-Your tiering system can give your partners the opportunity to graduate and get even more benefits if they play their cards right.
-On the flip side, if your partners fall short, they can face demotions — falling from the gold tier to the silver tier.
+Your tiering system can give your partners the opportunity to graduate and get greater benefits.
+If your partners fall short, they can face demotions — falling from the gold tier to the silver tier.

 So while your partners may not want to get demoted, a demotion could trigger a more constructive conversation, which could lead to a better partnership.

-Jones says their partners receive monthly and quarterly updates to show them how they’re performing and what they can do to improve.
+Cody Jones at Zapier says their partners receive monthly and quarterly updates to show them how they’re performing and what they can do to improve.